xavierjohn/partial-content-uploads/draft-ietf-partial-content-uploads.md

 ## Expect Header Field

 Expect is an OPTIONAL header field and has the same meaning as defined in Section 5.1.1 of {{!RFC7231}}.
 Partial content uploads can still be large.
 Clients SHOULD send the 100-Continue expectation to ensure the server is willing to accept the size of the content being sent.
-If the client sends more partial content than the server is willing to accept in a single request, it MUST respond with 413 (Entity Too Large).
+If the client sends more partial content than the server is willing to accept in a single request, it MUST respond with 413 (Payload Too Large).

 ## Resource Contention